-This blog post is part of a detailed article series designed to help small businesses succeed online.
+This blog post is part of a detailed series of articles designed to help you succeed online.

 For an overview of the article series, see this post:

-In this article, you will learn a number of WordPress usage facts and figures that will help you understand why millions of businesses around the world choose WordPress to power their business websites and blogs and what kind of people and businesses use WordPress today.
+In this article, you will learn a number of facts and figures about WordPress that will help you understand why millions of businesses around the world choose WordPress and what kind of people and businesses use WordPress today.

-Below is a summary of what you will learn in this article:
+Below is a summary of what you will learn in this blog post:

-- WordPress started as a blogging tool in 2003.
+- WordPress began as a blogging tool in 2003.

-- WordPress offers two formats: a hosted platform (WordPress.com) and as a self-hosted, downloadable software (WordPress.org).
+- WordPress is available in two formats: a hosted platform (WordPress.com) and as a self-hosted, downloadable application (WordPress.org).

-- 23 out of every 100 new domains registered in the U.S. are for installing a new WordPress website.
+- 23 out of every hundred new domains registered in the U.S. are for a new WordPress website or blog.

-- There are over sixty million installations of WordPress worldwide.
+- There are over 60 million installations of WordPress worldwide.
 This number grows significantly every day.

 - WordPress powers over 30% of the internet.
-Over one-third of all websites around the world are powered by WordPress.
+Over one-third of all websites worldwide are built with WordPress.